-Protecting Your Assets During Bankruptcy
+Protecting Your Assets During the Bankruptcy Legal Process

 It is a myth that bankruptcy mandates the loss of all your property.
 You can use exemptions to protect your property.
 If you “exempt” an asset, it will be protected from being sold to repay creditors.
 Protecting assets in bankruptcy usually depends on the exemptions available to you in the state where you live.
 Exemptions vary from state to state.
 In many states, you can choose between a state exemption system and the federal exemption system.